-- looser parameters for growth
+- Based on looser parameters for growth

 Mentors typically work with developing coworkers.
 Companies often assign mentor relationships, but they can also develop spontaneously.
 The role can also often be labeled as adviser.
 In most cases, experienced professionals who have seniority are paired with developing professionals.

 Coaches are expected to be trained in a certain number of mentor hours, so that an established coach can guide them in improving their coaching skills.
-Someone in your desired field, giving support through a mentor relationship is beneficial for any profession.
+Someone in your desired field giving support through a mentor relationship is beneficial for any profession.
 It is an often-overlooked resource for building a cohesive community within organizations.

 A significant difference between these two approaches is the training for each, which is outlined in further detail below.

 Misconceptions about coaching and counseling are abundant.